-To investigate the question “What is the relationship between spontaneous moments of play and my emotional state throughout the day?”, I created a Sankey diagram as the primary form of data visualization.
-This format was chosen for its ability to clearly illustrate the flow and interconnectedness between multiple variables: day of the week, type of play activity, play personality, planned vs. spontaneous play, and emotional state after play.
-The Sankey diagram format not only allowed for layered storytelling, but also emphasized movement and transition, echoing the idea that play is not static but a fluid and dynamic part of everyday life.
+To explore the relationship between spontaneous moments of play and emotional state throughout the day, a Sankey diagram was created as the primary form of data visualization.
+This format was chosen for its ability to clearly illustrate the flow and interconnectedness between multiple variables: day of the week, type of play activity, play personality, planned versus spontaneous play, and emotional state after play.
+The Sankey diagram emphasizes movement and transition, reflecting the idea that play is a fluid and dynamic part of everyday life.

 Each line flowing through the diagram represents a distinct play activity, color-coded by its dominant play personality (e.g., Explorer, Director, Storyteller).
-The lines begin at the day of the week, travel through the play type, split into planned or spontaneous, and finally arrive at the resulting emotional state.
-By mapping this data, I aimed to visualize the relationship between unstructured, spontaneous play and positive emotional shifts.
-The diagram reveals that moments of spontaneous play—especially those rooted in creativity and exploration—tended to be associated with improved emotional states, such as feeling “energized,” “calm,” or “connected.”
+Lines begin at the day of the week, travel through the play type, split into planned or spontaneous, and arrive at the resulting emotional state.
+This visualization highlights how unstructured, spontaneous play—particularly those rooted in creativity and exploration—is often linked to positive emotional shifts, such as feeling energized, calm, or connected.

 You may also like